 GenRight fenders can also be bolted OR welded on.

 Built To LastJust how strong are GenRight fenders?

 Watch this customer submitted video of their "toughness test":

 How many fenders do you want to buy before you find the ones that last?
-Replacing worn, beaten, broken or breaking Jeep armour gets really expensive, really fast.
-Skip the replacing, the time, the effort and the sheer wallet ache and embarassment of constantly replacing your fenders.
+Replacing worn, beaten, broken or breaking Jeep armor gets really expensive, really fast.
+Skip the time, the effort and the sheer wallet ache and embarrassment of constantly replacing your fenders.

 A set of GenRight fenders will last your Jeep a lifetime.
 Click on another section below to learn about the different kinds of fenders, and find the best model for your Jeep and application.

 If your fenders aren't the part that is sticking out the farthest from the sides of your Jeep, then they are the second.